run-llama/sec-insights/README.md

 ## Caveats 🧐
 - The frontend currently doesn't support Mobile
 - Our main goal with this project is to provide a solid foundation for full-stack RAG apps.
-There is still plenty of room for improvement in terms of RAG performance!
+There is still room for improvement in terms of RAG performance!

 ## Contributing 💡
 We remain very open to contributions!
 We're looking forward to seeing the ideas and improvements the LlamaIndex community is able to provide.